CryptoKit-Team/OurCryptoKit/README.md

 ## 👥 Our Team

-OurCryptoKit is developed by a team of four passionate students and technology enthusiasts working together on cybersecurity and cryptography.
+CryptoKit is developed by a team of four passionate students and technology enthusiasts working together on cybersecurity and cryptography.

 | Team Member | Role |